flix-/keeto-doc/source/faq.rst

 What is the real user exported to the environment actually?
 -----------------------------------------------------------

-The environment variable $KEETO_REAL_USER contains the UID of the user who owns the key that was used during public key authentication.
+The environment variable $KEETOREALUSER contains the UID of the user who owns the key that was used during public key authentication.
 This is meaningful for scenarios where an account is shared across different users and one would like to apply certain configuration based on the real entity.